A Guide to Affordable Things to Do in Buenos Aires

 Disclosure: Some of the links below are affiliate links.
 This means that at no additional cost to you, Becci Abroad will earn a commission if you make a purchase via one of those links.
 This helps to pay the bills and the maintenance of the site.

 Buenos Aires has some quite amazing pieces of street art if you just know where to look for them.
 You can either just try your luck and wander around until you dump into some.
-Or you can check out my post about some of my favorite pieces of street art in Buenos Aires.
+Or you can check out my complete guide to street art in Buenos Aires.

 The best thing is that it is completely free for you to check any of these pieces out!